igniterealtime/openfire-llama-plugin/README.md

 ### Port
 Set the port to listen.
 Default: 8080

+### Model Location Path
+Specify the path to where the LLaMA model file to be downloaded on the server.
+Default is OPENFIRE_HOME/llama folder.
+If a model file is already available, copy it here as llama.model.gguf.

 ### Model URL
-Specify the path to the LLaMA model file to be downloaded and used.
+Specify the URL to the LLaMA model file to be downloaded and used.
 Default is https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q2_K.gguf?download=true
 The first time the plugin starts, it will download this file and cache in OPENFIRE_HOME/llama folder.

 ### System Prompt